 [H1] Measures of Goodness of Fit

 A model’s goodness of fit should be evaluated in a validation data set that has been set aside.
 Typically, data are randomly divided into training and validation sets.
 Regression parameters are estimated in the training set, but the goodness of fit is reported in the validation set.
 This type of cross-validation allows statisticians to avoid overfitting a model to one data set.
 Overfitting is modeling the noise in the data.
 Overfitting occurs often—every data set has unique characteristics that affect findings but are not present in other data.
-It also occurs when the number of variables in the model is larger than number of observations.
+It also occurs when the number of variables in the model is larger than the number of observations.
 Cross-validation ensures that we are not modeling the noise.
 It ensures that relationships that exist in one data set, but not the other, are ignored.

 Several different statistics measure goodness of fit or the predictive accuracy of a model.
 These statistics include the following: